 The grounds are serene, especially early in the day when only a few of us were present.

 The Church of the Augustinians is lovely.
 I really like the gothic structures on the ceiling, but if one looks at the depictions of human faces in other gothic structures you realize just how far the artists of that era still had to go.
-Thankfully the Italians decided to hold the Renaissance and restore the beauty to art (but that’s another story)
+Thankfully the Italians decided to hold the Renaissance and restore beauty to art (but that’s another story).

 I went to see the Imperial silver, which was pleasant.
 I realized, however, that I don’t have a duck press, and may have to consider remedying that.
 I wonder what one does with a duck press.